Importance Of Financial Modeling For Startups & Small Businesses

 It is the process of creating a summary of a company’s expenses, and earnings in the form of a spreadsheet that can be used to forecast a business’ financial performance into the future.

-Financial Modelling requires preparing an income statement, cash flow statement, balance sheet, and supporting schedules (known as a 3 statement model).
+Financial Modeling requires preparing an income statement, cash flow statement, balance sheet, and supporting schedules (known as a 3 statement model).

 By preparing these, more advanced types of models can be built.
 These models include the discounted cash flow model (DCF model), leveraged-buyout (LBO), mergers and acquisitions (M&A), and sensitivity analysis.[Read: Top 9 Active Venture Capital Firms in India]